 There are two kinds of damage to our skin: extrinsic damage and intrinsic damage.

-Extrinsic damage is caused by things coming from outside of us or is caused by our behavior, like sun exposure, smoking, unhealthy food, taking specific medications, drinking too much alcohol, stress, specific repetitive facial expressions, sleep deprivation, and so on.
+1. Extrinsic damage is caused by things coming from outside of us or is caused by our behavior, like sun exposure, smoking, unhealthy food, taking specific medications, drinking too much alcohol, stress, specific repetitive facial expressions, sleep deprivation, and so on.

-Intrinsic damage is the real and most important cause of wrinkles.
+2. Intrinsic damage is the real and most important cause of wrinkles.
 It’s what happens in the body as a natural part of the aging process.
 This intrinsic aging process leads eventually to wrinkles on every body.

 In essence, specific intrinsic aging mechanisms damage the stem cells and other cells in our skin, making them dysfunctional.
 That way, they cannot create new skin cells or maintain the skin properly by secreting collagen, elastin, and so on.
 This aging damage is caused by aging mechanisms like epigenetic dysregulation, mitochondrial damage, oxidative damage, genomic instability, protein accumulation, crosslinking, and altered intracellular communication.
 To learn more about these aging mechanisms, click here.

 These aging mechanisms first damage all of the stem cells in the skin.
 That’s not good, given stem cells need to generate new skin cells, such as fibroblasts, keratinocytes and melanocytes, which build up and maintain the skin.
-For example, when the stem cells that create new melanocytes get damaged, we get grey hair.
+For example, when the stem cells that create new melanocytes get damaged, we get gray hair.
 This is because melanocytes are cells that surround the hair root and pump melanin (a pigment with a brown or blackish color) into the hair root, giving hair its color.
-When skin stem cells cannot produce melanocytes anymore, we get grey hair (learn why we get grey hair).
+When skin stem cells cannot produce melanocytes anymore, we get grey hair (learn how to prevent or reduce grey hair).

 When the skin stem cells cannot generate new skin cells anymore, the skin becomes depleted of cells like fibroblasts that produce collagen, elastin, and hyaluronic acid, all molecules that surround skin cells, glue them together and give elasticity, firmness and plumpness to our skin.
 These aging mechanisms also cause damage to the non-stem cells in our skin, like fibroblasts.
 And some of these aging mechanisms can also convert these normal, innocuous cells into dangerous cells: senescent cells.

 Senescent cells are normal cells that became too damaged.
 But instead of killing themselves, they keep lingering around in the skin, secreting all kinds of substances that damage the healthy neighboring skin cells.

 Senescent fibroblasts, for example, damage healthy surrounding fibroblasts and other skin cells and contribute to wrinkles, loose sagging skin, age spots and other forms of pigmentation we see increasing during aging.
 Skin cells become senescent because of the sorts of damage we described before, such as damage to the genome, including the telomeres, mitochondrial dysfunction, epigenetic dysregulation and so on.